Fraternal Order of Eagles: Mother's Day

+Frank Hering c.
+1908, shortly after he proposed a national day honoring mothers.

-Frank E. Hering, a Past Grand Worthy President of the Fraternal Order of Eagles in South Bend, Indiana, campaigned for "a national day to honor our mothers", nearly 35 years after social activist Ann Jarvis first proposed a similar U.S. holiday.
-The idea of advocating for Mother's Day came to Hering when he was a faculty member at the University of Notre Dame.
+In 1904 Frank E. Hering, then a fairly new member of the Fraternal Order of Eagles aerie in South Bend, Indiana, campaigned for "a national day to honor our mothers", nearly four years before social activist Anna Jarvis first proposed a similar U.S. holiday in honor of her own mother.
+The idea of advocating for Mother's Day came to Hering when he was a young faculty member at the University of Notre Dame.
 Walking into the classroom of a fellow instructor, Hering found his colleague distributing penny postcards to students.
 Each student addressed his or her card and scribbled a message on it.
 Hering was informed the students could write anything, as long as it was addressed to the students' mothers.

 Hering leveraged his connection with the Fraternal Organization of Eagles to organize its members in promoting the holiday, and in 1914, legislation in the U.S. Congress requested a presidential proclamation to designate the second Sunday in May as Mother's Day.
 This date was encouraged by Anna Marie Jarvis, daughter of Ann Jarvis who continued her mother's work in crusading for a U.S. memorial day for mothers.
 President Woodrow Wilson signed the proclamation and May 10, 1914, became the first official Mother's Day.

+Hering became the most influential Eagle in the order's history, serving twice as a Grand Worthy President (1909 and 1911) and, in the 1920s, leading some of the earliest public campaigns for Social Security legislation.

 In 1925, the "Society of War Mothers" invited Hering to participate in a special Mother's Day ceremony at Arlington National Cemetery.
 There, at the "Tomb of the Unknown Soldier", before a large audience including many congressmen and senators, Hering was introduced as "the Father of Mother's Day".
 That was 11 years after President Woodrow Wilson by Proclamation officially made Mother's Day the second Sunday in May.

 Today the Eagles' work to acknowledge mothers on Mother's Day is recognized by the Anna Jarvis Birthplace Museum – a museum honoring the daughter of Ann Jarvis.
 Grand Madam President Margaret Cox (2007–2008), was named "2008 Mother of the Year" by the Anna Jarvis Birthplace Museum in partnership with the International Mother's Day Shrine in Grafton, WV.
 Cox was honored at the 100th anniversary of the holiday during the Mother's Day Founder's Festival, May 10 and 11, 2008.